Of Honour-Price and Precedent Refusal

 Not Dignity, but Debt

 To have honour was to be owed protection by others.
 Your price was a sign not of abstract worth, but of real, situated obligation.
 It was a ledger of expectation—not a trophy, but a contract.
+The higher your honour-price, the more sureties you could command, and the greater your ability to secure contracts and legal undertakings.

 📉 Why Empire Misread It